prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     sudo pip-3.2 install virtualenv

-Since python2.x and setuptools will eventually get phased out (hopefully), above gymnastic may not be relavant in the longer run.
+Since python2.x and setuptools will eventually get phased out (hopefully), above gymnastic may not be relevant in the longer run.

 If you are authoring python package and uploading them into python-cheeseshop, pypi_ you can create a ~/.pypirc to automatically upload your package with